By: Team CS2103-AY1819S1-F10-4 Since: Sep 2018 Licence: MIT

 Alternative 1 (current choice): Create a stock up operation exposed in the

-argument to the model interface to perform the stock up on all ingredients.-
+Model.
+A list of ingredients is passed as aHashMapargument to the model interface to perform the stock up on all ingredients.-

 Pros: Maintains good abstraction.
 The sales feature can call upon the stock up operation of the interface without needing to know its implementation or creating any Ingredient objects.